Common Sense Health and Fitness Tips for Women

 - It’s recommended that women drink eight glasses of water per day (or more) for optimal health.

 The word on the street is women live longer than men.
 But the reality is that women don’t have as long of a peaceful life.
 As women age, they face a whole host of health issues, from bone and joint issues to digestive problems and memory loss.
-The good news is that there are things we can do—starting today—to prevent and delay many of the health issues women face as they get older.
+Especially in the case of memory loss, which is caused by Dementia or Alzheimer, women need advanced care and support to continue living a normal life.
+In such cases, doctors often suggest memory care for the patient which can be availed at a senior assisted living community.
+These assisted living facilities can provide proper treatment and care with compassion and understanding in an environment where the dignity and individuality of the person are respected.
+The good news is that there are things we can do-starting today-to prevent and delay health issues like memory loss that women face as they get older

 Women have a lot of responsibilities.
 They have jobs, families, and friends.
 They take care of other people and do it well, often taking care of those they love before themselves.
 But just because women take care of others does not mean they should neglect their own needs.
 A healthy woman has energy, energy to think clearly and make decisions, energy to keep up with her household and kids, energy to do what she wants, and, most importantly, energy to take care of herself.
 When it comes to women’s health, there is no “one size fits all” solution.